lsst/rtn-028/index.rst

 Profiling the Individual Pipetasks
 ==================================

-In order to determine the resource requirements for each pipetask instance, we've profiled the various pipetasks by running the static science part of the DRP pipeline on a tract of Y1 DC2 data and harvested the metadata files that are produced.
+In order to determine the resource requirements for each pipetask instance, we've profiled the various pipetasks by running the static science part of the DRP pipeline on tract 3828 of the Y1 DC2 data and harvested the metadata files that are produced.
 These files contain per-process information such as the total CPU time used and the maximum memory that was required, i.e., the maximum resident set size (maxRSS).
 Pipetasks that operate on visit-level data have relatively narrow-ranges of CPU time usage and maxRSS values.
-For example, as shown in Figure 3, the ``calibrate`` pipetask typically needs ~0.5-1.5 cpu minutes and ~0.79 GB of maxRSS memory.
-By contrast, for the pipetasks that involve the coadded images, both the CPU time and maxRSS scale with the number of visits included in the coadd (See Figure 4).
-For estimating resource needs for visit-level pipetasks, we take the 95-th percentile value of the CPU time or maxRSS distributions (dashed veritcal lines in Figure 3).
-For the coadd-level pipetasks, we model the resources needs using a linear fit to the upper envelope of points in the plots of either CPU time or maxRSS versus number of visits in the coadd.
-For those plots, the number of visits is determined from averaging over the nImage FITS files, which contain the number of visit-level images contributing to each coadd pixel.
+For example, as shown in Figure 3, running on Cori-Haswell nodes at NERSC, the ``calibrate`` pipetask typically needs ~0.5-1.5 CPU minutes and ~0.79 GB of maxRSS memory.
+By contrast, for the pipetasks that analyze the coadded images, both the CPU time and maxRSS values scale with the number of visits included in the coadd (See Figure 4).
+For estimating resource needs for visit-level pipetasks, we take the 95-th percentile value of the CPU time or maxRSS distributions (dashed vertical lines in Figure 3).
+For the coadd-level pipetasks, we model the resource needs using a linear fit to the upper envelope of points in the plots of either CPU time or maxRSS versus number of visits in the coadd.
+For those plots, the number of visits is determined by averaging over the ``nImage`` FITS files, which contain the number of visit-level images contributing to each coadd pixel.

-**Figure 3**: CPU time and maxRSS distributions for the ``calibrate`` pipetask
+**Figure 3**: CPU time and maxRSS distributions for the ``calibrate`` pipetask running on Cori-Haswell nodes at NERSC

 .. figure:: /_static/DC2_Y1_tract_3828_calibrate.png
    :name: fig-calibrate-profile-distributions
    :alt: Figure 3

-**Figure 4**: CPU time and maxRSS versus the mean number of visits in the coadd for the ``measure`` pipetask
+**Figure 4**: CPU time and maxRSS versus the mean number of visits in the coadd for the ``measure`` pipetask running on Cori-Haswell nodes at NERSC

 .. figure:: /_static/DC2_Y1_tract_3828_measure.png
    :name: fig-measure-resource-vs-num-visits